una-org/una/quick_start.md

 una.listen(3216);
 ```

-This will configue express to serve static files in the `/public` directory.
+This will configure express to serve static files from the `/public` directory.
 Since Una is a wrapper around express and socket.io, you may use the express
 client to serve other routes that your application needs.

 ## Una Screen and Controller

 ### Room

-In Una, rooms are thought of as collections of
-Screen and Controllers.
+In Una, rooms are thought of as collections of Screen and Controllers.
 The Screen and Controllers can only communicate with each
 other if they are in the same room.
 You can think of a room as an instance
-of a game, where there is one Screen which shows the game state of that room,
+of a game, where there is one Screen which shows the state of that room,
-and controllers which would be changing the state of the game by
+and controllers which would be changing the state of the room by
 sending messages to the Screen.

-Note that in relay mode, there can only be one Screen active at any time
+Note that in relay mode, there can only be **one** Screen active at any time
 for each room.
-All the controllers in that room
+All the controllers in that room TODO

 ### Installation